-The goal of the Fort HealthCare Center for Hand and Arm Care program is to provide seamless, efficient, and coordinated care that restores injured hands to the highest possible level of function.
-The collaborative approach to the evaluation and treatment of hand and upper extremity conditions offers innovative treatment techniques, proactive, patient-centered care, all in one location.
+The goal of the Fort HealthCare hand and arm care program is to provide seamless, efficient, and coordinated care that restores injured hands to the highest possible level of function.
+The collaborative approach to the evaluation and treatment of hand and upper extremity conditions offers innovative treatment techniques, and proactive, patient-centered care, all in one location.

-Certified hand therapists are Kelly Brunson, OTR, CHT, Ann Kutz, OTR, CHT, Laura Nyquist, OTR, CHT and Sara Wilde, OTR, CHT.
-The hand therapy team utilizes a dedicated work space, state-of-the-art rehabilitative equipment and treatment practices.
+Certified hand therapists are Kelly Brunson, OTR, CHT, Ann Kutz, OTR, CHT, Johanna Tomcheck, OTR, CHT, and Sara Wilde, OTR, CHT.
+The hand therapy team utilizes a dedicated workspace, state-of-the-art rehabilitative equipment, and treatment practices.
 If specialized splinting is required, most splints can be fabricated on site.
 The team frequently manages worker’s compensation cases, attempting to facilitate a smooth transition back to work.
 If surgery is required, it can often be completed in one day at Fort Memorial Hospital in Fort Atkinson by our hand specialist Matthew Bliss, MD at Fort HealthCare Orthopaedic Associates.
-Our Certified Hand Therapists also collaborate with physicians outside of service area to provide state of the art hand care close to home.
-Our certified hand therapists are also direct access providers, please contact your insurance to see if you can see one of team without a referral.
+Our Certified Hand Therapists also collaborate with physicians outside of the service area to provide state-of-the-art hand care close to home.
+Our certified hand therapists are also direct access providers, please contact your insurance to see if you can see one of our team without a referral.